CodeDriven-Web-and-Mobile/GameMatch/acceptable-use-policy.md

 # Game Match Acceptable Use & Community Guidelines

-_Last updated: December 14, 2025_
+_Last updated: December 22, 2025_

 Game Match is designed to help players discover, organize, and enjoy sports together.
 To keep our community safe, respectful, and productive, all users must follow these Acceptable Use & Community Guidelines.
-These rules apply to all features, including messaging, reviews, waitlists, bookings, and support channels.
+These rules apply to all features, including messaging, reviews, waitlists, bookings, tournament registrations, coupons, and support channels.

 ---